-In order to specify predicates on the spatial attributes and index them for efficiency, the geometry metadata describing the dimension, lower and upper bounds, and tolerance in each dimension should be associated with each spatial geometry attribute.
-This metadata information can be inserted into the USER_SDO_GEOM_METADATA view using the event structure name in the place of the table name.
-For more information on the USER_SDO_GEOM_METADATA view and its semantics, see Oracle Spatial User's Guide and Reference.
+In order to specify predicates on the spatial attributes and index them for efficiency, you should associate the geometry metadata describing the dimension, lower and upper bounds, and tolerance in each dimension with each spatial geometry attribute.
+You can insert this metadata information into the USER_SDO_GEOM_METADATA view using the event structure name in the place of the table name.
+For more information on the USER_SDO_GEOM_METADATA view and its semantics, see Oracle Spatial Developer's Guide.